 While games were initially played in small suburban stadiums, clubs now perform at major Australian arenas, including Perth Arena which can seat 14,000+ spectators.

 Basketball also has one of the highest participation rates of any team sport in Australia, with numbers continuing to grow each year.

 Between 1979 and 1997, the NBL season was played between April and September, but in 1998 the league moved its season to the summer place, with games played between October and April.

-Eight teams currently compete in the NBL – the Adelaide 36ers, Cairns Taipans, Melbourne United, New Zealand Breakers, Perth Wildcats, Sydney Kings, Townsville Crocodiles and Illawarra Hawks.
+Eight teams currently compete in the NBL – the Adelaide 36ers, Cairns Taipans, Melbourne United, New Zealand Breakers, Perth Wildcats, Sydney Kings, Brisbane Bullets and Illawarra Hawks.

 St Kilda won the inaugural NBL Championship and repeated its success in 1980, but withdrew from the 1981 finals to compete in the World Club Championships.
 Launceston went on to win the 1981 title.

-The Perth Wildcats have won six championships to lead the league in titles won.
+The Perth Wildcats have won seven championships to lead the league in titles won.
 The Wildcats won their most recent title in 2015/16, defeating the New Zealand Breakers in Game Three.

 The Sydney Kings won the trophy an amazing three years in a row from 2003 to 2005 and returned to the Grand Final in 2006 before being defeated by the Melbourne Tigers, who took home their third title.

 Since then, the New Zealand Breakers were also able to achieve the three-peat mark, taking home championships in the 2010/11, 2011/12, 2012/13 seasons under the guidance of Andrej Lemanis.
 This was followed by a championship under Lemanis’ replacement, Dean Vickerman in 2014/15.